What is an ectopic pregnancy?

 How is an ectopic pregnancy diagnosed?

 Ectopic pregnancies can be hard to diagnose because the first symptoms are the same as those of a normal pregnancy.
-If your doctor thinks you may have an ectopic pregnancy, he or she may do the following:
+If your doctor thinks you may have an ectopic pregnancy, they may do the following:

 - Perform a pelvic exam to check the size and shape of your uterus.

 - Order a urine test and a blood test to check your levels of human chorionic gonadotropin (hCG).
 This is a hormone that is produced by the placenta.
 If you have an ectopic pregnancy, you may have a low hCG level.

 - Perform a transvaginal ultrasound.
 During this procedure, a wand is inserted into your vagina.
 Sound waves from the wand make pictures of organs in the body.
 This will allow your doctor to see where the pregnancy is growing.

 Can an ectopic pregnancy be prevented or avoided?

 You can’t prevent an ectopic pregnancy, but you can try to control your risk factors.
 Don’t smoke.
 If you do smoke, plan on quitting before you get pregnant.
 Before getting pregnant, use a condom when having sex.
 This can help prevent sexually transmitted infections, such as chlamydia and gonorrhea, which can cause PID.

 If you’re at higher risk of having an ectopic pregnancy, talk to your doctor.
-He or she may take extra steps to detect an ectopic pregnancy early.
+They may take extra steps to detect an ectopic pregnancy early.
 This could include checking your hormone levels or scheduling an early sonogram.

 If a pregnancy is ectopic, the egg can’t develop.
 The ectopic tissue must be removed.
 This can be done with medicine or surgery.

 If an ectopic pregnancy is discovered early, your doctor can give you a shot of medicine called methotrexate.
 This medicine stops cells from growing and ends the pregnancy.
 Your body then absorbs the ectopic tissue.